Grigory Kotovsky

-Grigory Ivanovich Kotovsky (Григо́рий Ива́нович Кото́вский, Grigore Kotovski; – August 6, 1925) was a Soviet military and political activist, and participant in the Russian Civil War.
+Grigory Ivanovich Kotovsky (Григо́рий Ива́нович Кото́вский, Grigore Kotovski; – August 6, 1925) was a Soviet military officer and political activist, and participant in the Russian Civil War.
 He made a career from being a gangster and bank robber to eventually becoming a Red Army commander and member of the Central Executive Committee of the Soviet Union.

 Early life

 Kotovsky was born in the Bessarabia Governorate, the son of a mechanical engineer.
 Officially, Kotovsky claimed to be born in 1887.
 He also had five siblings.
 His father was a Russian citizen of Polish descent and his mother an ethnic Russian.
 By ancestry, Kotovsky hailed from an aristocratic Polish family from Kamyanets-Podilsky.
 His grandfather, because of connections with members of the Polish uprising, was dismissed from Russian service and eventually went bankrupt.
 His father was forced to move to Bessarabia and become a Russian burgess.
 Kotovsky suffered from a marked stuttering and was left-handed.
 At the age of 2, he lost his mother and, at 16, his father.
 Kotovsky was raised by his godmother, Sophia Challe, the daughter of a Belgian engineer and friend of Kotovsky's father, and a godfather, the landowner Manuk-bey.
 Manuk-bey aided and supported Kotovsky's enrollment and stay at the Cucuruzeni Agricultural College.
 He intended eventually to send his godson to Germany for advanced agricultural courses, but his dreams were cut short by his death in 1902.

 While studying at the agricultural college, Kotovsky became involved with the local political club of Socialist Revolutionaries.
 After graduation in 1900 he began work as an assistant to an estate manager, but not for long.
 Kotovsky was fired for various acts of theft, fraternization, and other misdeeds.
 With the start of the Russo-Japanese War, he failed to report to his military draft processing station.
 In 1905, he was arrested for evasion of military service and sent to the 19th Kostroma Infantry Regiment, headquartered in Zhytomyr.